loelschlaeger/fHMM/README.md

 ## Specifying controls
 A model is specified by setting parameters of the named list `controls` and passing it to `hhmmf`.
 The following parameters are mandatory:
+- `id`: a character, identifying the model
+- `path`: a character, setting the path of the data and the model results
 - `states`: a numeric vector of length 2, determining the model type and the number of states:
    - if `states = c(x,0)`, a HMM with `x` states is estimated
    - if `states = c(x,y)`, a HHMM with `x` coarse-scale and `y` fine-scale states is estimated